Bonelab/Ogo/README.rst

 ogo.calib
 ----------

-Use of templated calibration functions is through command line ogoImageCalibration
+The calibration functionality is templated as described below and is best accessed using CLI :code:`ogoImageCalibration`

 :code:`ogo.calib.calibration`